 In addition, you can file a complaint with the FTC.
 Visit ftc.gov or call 1-877-FTCHELP (382-4357); TDD: 1-866-653-4261.
 Although the Commission cannot resolve individual problems for consumers, it can act against a company if it sees a pattern of possible law violations.

 For more comprehensive information about the Funeral Rule, see Funerals: A Consumer Guide.
 The Guide, written by the FTC, includes a price checklist, glossary of terms, a description of services, information sources, and a list of questions to ask funeral professionals.

 The FTC works to prevent fraudulent, deceptive and unfair business practices in the marketplace and to provide information to help consumers spot, stop and avoid them.
-To file a complaint or get free information on consumer issues, visit ftc.gov or call toll-free, 1-877-FTC-HELP (1-877-382-4357); TTY: 1-866-653-4261.
-Watch a video, How to File a Complaint, at ftc.gov/video to learn more.
+To file a complaint or get free information on consumer issues, visit https://reportfraud.ftc.gov/#/ or call toll-free, 1-877-FTC-HELP (1-877-382-4357); TTY: 1-866-653-4261.
 The FTC enters consumer complaints into the Consumer Sentinel Network, a secure online database and investigative tool used by hundreds of civil and criminal law enforcement agencies in the U.S. and abroad.